M (1931 film)

 Lorre was type cast for years after the film's release as a villain for his portrayal of a child murderer (and, it is implied, a paedophile).
 M also pioneered the use of leitmotif to give the film score a more intense feel.
 M is based on the real-life case of serial killer Peter Kürten, the "Vampire of Düsseldorf," whose crimes of the 1920s were still recent enough to resonate in the viewer’s mind when the film debuted; although Lang fervently denied that he drew from this case.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "M (1931 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "M (1931 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools